MicrosoftDocs/power-platform/power-virtual-agents/teams/admin-share-bots-teams.md

 ---
-title: "Share and collaborate on chatbots with other users"
+title: "Share and collaborate on chatbots with other users in Teams"
 description: "Share Power Virtual Agents chatbots with other users, assign security roles, and work together."
 keywords: "Administration, share, multi-author, PVA" ms.date: 8/3/2020